 The wood placed between the filter and empty space is made of eco-sustainable rubber wood.
 So the Chemex 8 Cup has better grip, stability, and balance.

 The best part about using this coffee maker is brew control.
 You can alter the flavor of your coffee by using different roasts.
 And controlling how much ground coffee you put in.

 The design has a small footprint.
 It allows you to tailor your brew needs and roasts.
 And the wide cone opening allows pouring hot water from a kettle easy.
 You must start from the center and work your way outward in a circular motion.
 This should extract strong coffee.

 What’s Not to like?

 The Chemex dimensions and filter are such that you need to be very mindful about.
 The Classic series has really outdone the rest of the competition.
-So it does a bit of practice to get the hang of it.
+So it does a bit of practice getting the hang of it.

 Those of you looking for a quick fix for a cup, shouldn’t buy it either.
 I’m telling you’re not going to get it right the first time.
 There’s a learning curve to this, though it isn’t so steep, it takes practice.